haeran-cho/wcm.gsa/README.md

 Software accompanying
 > H. Cho and P. Fryzlewicz (2020) "Multiple change point detection under serial dependence: wild energy maximisation and gappy Schwarz criterion".

-The main routine of wem.gsc is contained in main.R, and the code used for air quality data analysis is contained in data.R.
+The main routine of WEM.gSC is contained in main.R (`wem.gsc`) and the code used for air quality data analysis is contained in data.R.

-To use wem.gsc, do the following:
+To use WEM.gSC, do the following:

-- Source main.R into R.
+- Source main.R into `R`.
 - Read the descriptions within main.R.

 For example,